duanebv/foreman-reposync/README.md

 # foreman-reposync
-Download Foreman repositories for offline installation
+Download Foreman repositories for offline installation.

-This script will download all Foreman repositories needed to install Foremane with Katello in an offline environment
+This script will download all Foreman repositories needed to install Foremane with Katello in an offline environment.

 This script expects there to be no current repositories for Foreman defined on the downloading host.
 The repositories will be installed and removed during the download process for each distribution defined.